Learn about Simple Cheese Pairings with Cheeses of Europe. Plus how to find these quality cheeses at a grocery store near you.

 This Simple Cheese Pairings guide is a sponsored post in partnership with Cheeses of Europe.
 All opinions are mine alone.

 Recently I attended the Mubadala Silicon Valley Classic in San Jose.
 It’s the longest-running women’s professional tennis tournament in the world and was the first stop of the US Open Series.
-It started with a hands-on tasting experience from one of the sponsors, Cheeses of Europe, and ended with a long and intense match between Victoria Azarenka and Kateryna Bondarenko.
-This post will highlight some Simple Cheese Pairings with Cheeses of Europe.
+It started with a hands-on tasting experience from one of the sponsors, Cheeses of Europe.

 I was amazed to find how accessible unique, quality and delicious European cheeses are here in the United States.
 If you know what to look for, they can easily be found at most health food and grocery stores, even Walmart.
 There’s also a Cheeses of Europe mobile app to make finding them easier.
 The cheeses below are all wonderful options to get an authentic tastes of European cheeses.
 Also look for the red and yellow “Protected Destination of Origin” seal to be sure it’s quality cheese from Europe.